 Why is a video editing workflow important?

-Video workflows are helpful for a number of reasons:
+Video workflows are helpful for a number of reasons, such as:

-- Efficiency—following a workflow keeps you on a set path, spending less time thinking about what to do next
+- Better efficiency—following a workflow keeps you on a set path, so you can spend less time thinking about what to do next

-- Consistency—by following a workflow, you run through the same steps each time, making your process and final output more consistent
+- More consistency—by following a workflow, you run through the same steps each time, making your process and final output more consistent

 - Improved collaboration—having an established workflow makes it easier to bring in clients, collaborators, or freelancers to support